Name change: Replacing documents

 Diplomas, work experience documents, licenses, permits, and other such documents shall use a person's legal name to avoid being deemed invalid, so those intending to change names have to note that:

 Licensed Taiwanese driver who legally changes the name without reporting to the competent traffic authority is fined 300 to 600 new Taiwan dollars and asked to re-register the legal name.

 Taiwan passports are to be replaced after having changed the names.

 Registration of change in name of the right holder having been changed after a land right has been registered, shall be applied; the same shall apply to the change of the name of administrator.

 Overseas application

 A national without household registration may apply for name change outside Taiwan at a Taiwanese diplomatic mission, but having had household registration in Taiwan may apply there only to forward a name change application to the Household Registration Office covering the last Taiwanese address of residency, which is a better method only if no risk of discrepancies among Taiwanese documents, so anyone having considerable Taiwanese documents should still change the name in person at Taiwanese Household Registration Office, to also replace the National Identification Card, healthcard card, driver license, etc.

+Israel

+Israeli law determine that every adult over the age of 18 that does not have a guardianship can submit a request for a name change.
+A person who changed their name cannot change it again until 7 years passed unless they have a special approval from Minister of Interior.
+In case of adoption, the adopting family cannot change the child's name unless the court ruled otherwise.
+In case of marriage, a person can change their last name, change back to the maiden name or add their spouse's last name to theirs at any time.
+A minor whom parents changed their last name gets the new last name of their parents, and a minor that one of their parents changed their last name to match the other parent get the mutual last name, the minister is allowed to disapprove the new name if they believe the name may be misleading or offensive.
+The minister is not allowed to disapprove a name change if the name was chosen to accommodate Common-law marriage.

+In case of a minor who want to change their first name, may do this with a detailed reason for the change of name, and a consent from both their parents and a verbal and written consent of the child, if the minor is under 10 years old the child doesn't need to come with the parents to change their name.

+An adult convicted of a sex offense isn't allowed to change their name as part of "the public protection law against committing sex offenses".